 During the autumn, the flower orchards around the river fall into the water, giving it a perfume-like aroma.
-Hence it is also known as the Perfume River.
-Enjoy a guided ride on a boat along the river for some scenic views of Hue.
+Hence, it is also known as the Perfume River.
+Enjoy a guided boat ride along the river for some scenic views of Hue.

 Lang Co is a good stop-by beach with a majestic view if you are ever on your way from Hue to Hoi An.
 You can enjoy a BBQ seafood lunch at one of the beachside shack cafes.
 Due to the different tides levels, it is not recommended that you go for a swim, but the view is scenic.

-If you want to immerse yourself in the culture of Hue, then make sure to spend some time at Dong Ba Market.
+If you want to immerse yourself in the culture of Hue, then spend some time at Dong Ba Market.

 Dong Ba Market is considered the largest marketplace in central Vietnam.
-This open-air market attracts 5,000 to 7,000 people a day and is bursting with local culture.
+This open-air market attracts 5,000 to 7,000 people daily and is bursting with local culture.

 And while a lot of Dong Ba Market features items geared toward tourists, it largely caters to locals.

 This is the best place to go if you want to shop for freshly prepared Vietnamese food.
 When trying the different foods in the market, make sure to try some che, (or sweet soup), which Hue is well known for.

-This Vietnamese noodle soup originates from the Central province of Vietnam in a city called Hue.
+This Vietnamese noodle soup originates from Hue, a city in Central Vietnam.
 This dish is greatly admired for its balance of spicy, sour, salty, and sweet flavors.
 The broth is the main ingredient that gives the soup its distinctive flavor.
 It requires preparation time by simmering beef bones and beef shank in lemongrass with fermented shrimp paste and spicy chili oil.
 The noodle used is thicker than the Pho, and other complex ingredients include beef brisket, pork leg, blood pudding, thinly sliced pork sausage, diced scallions, white onions, laksa, lime wedge, cabbage, perilla, banana flower, bean sprouts, mints, and tofu.